What is an Executive Employment Agreement?

 Are there any other names for an Executive Employment Agreement?

-Yes, you might have also heard this contract referred to as an Executive Employment Contract, Senior Executive Employment Agreement, Directors Employment Agreement or CEO Employment Agreement.
+Yes, it’s also known as an Executive Employment Contract, Senior Executive Employment Agreement, Directors Employment Agreement, Executive Director Employment Agreement or CEO Employment Agreement.

 All of them are basically the same thing, just different names for the contract you use with your executives employees.